 Story time on Monkey Island

-The event will include two versions of the Ukrainian folktale, The Mitten, read by Joyce Weber, retired teacher and librarian, along with a Mitten craft related to the stories.
+The event will include a story time - featuring Amelia Bedelia's First Day of School and Chrysanthemum - read by Joyce Weber, retired teacher and librarian, along with a flower garden related to the stories.
 For more information, persons interested may call 918-694-4518.

 City of Jay Park Grand Opening